Warship: Pre-dreadnought era

 Greek cruiser Georgios Averof, only surviving example of an armoured cruiser.

 Japanese battleship Mikasa, only surviving example of a pre-dreadnought battleship.

-Since 1906
+1906 onward

 The dreadnought era

 Another revolution in capital warship design began shortly after the start of the 20th century, when Britain launched the Royal Navy's all-big-gun battleship in 1906.
 Powered by steam turbines, it was bigger, faster and more heavily gunned than any existing battleships, which it immediately rendered obsolete.
 It was rapidly followed by similar ships in other countries.
 The Royal Navy also developed the first battlecruisers.
 Mounting the same heavy guns as the dreadnoughts on an even larger hull, battlecruisers sacrificed armour protection for speed.
 Battlecruisers were faster and more powerful than all existing cruisers, but much more vulnerable to shellfire than contemporary battleships.
 The torpedo-boat destroyer was developed at the same time as the dreadnoughts.
 Bigger, faster and more heavily gunned than the torpedo boat, the destroyer evolved to protect the capital ships from the menace of the torpedo boat.